Aster-Privacy/Security/SECURITY.md

 Send your report to this email: security@astermail.org

-PGP key: [link - publish to keys.openpgp.org and add it here]

 We will read your report within 48 hours and make sure to resolve critical vulnerabilities within seven days.
 We will make sure to keep you updated throughout the entire process.